How does Windows compare to Chromebooks in the classroom? Which one dominates? Take a wild guess. You may be surprised…

 In addition to making laptops cheaper and geared to students, Microsoft announced it’ll be launching software dedicated for them as well.
 The K-12 educational market will have access to Microsoft’s InTune software, which is a direct competitor to Google’s Management Console.
 Those school districts that are dedicated Windows users, or are just reluctant to make the switch, will be pleased.

-Two-in-one convertibles are new favorite laptops
+Two-in-one convertibles are the new preferred form factor

 Windows is also thinking about Google’s new line of Chromebooks all having a two-in-one setup.
 Having a convertible body that can switch from laptop to tablet proves to be convenient for students, among other things like running Google Play apps on a Chromebook.

 With convertible laptops becoming the norm, Microsoft has made its move with its Lenovo Miix, and will probably continue in this direction to compete with Google.
 The convertible form factor offers flexibility for students and is ideal for the classroom.
 Using a stylus pen along with a two-in-one is also a relatively new technology that’s quickly becoming the standard, such as with Samsung’s Chromebook Pro and Plus.
 This proves to be handy for students taking notes and brainstorming ideas, just to name a few.
 It’s the new standard in the laptop world and is the direction they’re headed.

 Google is dominating the market, and Microsoft is trying to get stable by innovating.